GLOSSO · THE BLOCKER THAT TEACHES

 What if I need to urgently access a blocked app?

-Finish the 15-minute session.
+Finish your vocab session — as short as 1 minute if you picked the shortest option.
 That's by design — if there was an easy override, most people would use it every time, and the screen-time reduction wouldn't happen.
 For genuinely urgent needs (calls, emergency messaging), those apps should simply not be on your blocked list.

 Stop looking at your screen time report.
 Do something about it.

-Install Glosso with a 7-day free trial on the App Store, pick the apps eating your day, and turn that lost time into a daily language win.
+Install Glosso free on the App Store, pick the apps eating your day, and turn that lost time into a daily language win.

-Start your 7-day free trial7-day free trial • No ads • Uses Apple Screen Time API
+Free · No ads · Uses Apple Screen Time API